dumberjs/dumberjs.github.io/resources.md

 See an example in [https://github.com/dumberjs/examples/tree/master/aurelia-esnext-scss-jasmine](https://github.com/dumberjs/examples/tree/master/aurelia-esnext-scss-jasmine).

-> Note: same as dealing with babel and TypeScript, `dumber` doesn't care how you compile the original source (like c or c++ source file) into wasm file.
+> Same as dealing with babel and TypeScript, `dumber` doesn't care how you compile the original source (like c or c++ source file) into wasm file.
 It's user's responsibility to handle the compilation (from c or other languages to wasm) in gulp pipeline.
 On top of that, user also needs `import foo from './foo.wasm';` instead of `import foo from './foo.c';`, because `dumber` has no idea that the final `foo.wasm` was compiled from `foo.c`.

 ## 3. json files